NERV-DAO/documentation/NERV by-laws.md

 Dates for the meetings, mission and composition of the DAO organs; work orders and other details regarding leadership and management.

 <li><b>Deliberative criteria</b></li>
-Rules for decision-making and internal communication as well as criteria for establishing and curating proposals.
+Rules for decision-making, criteria for establishing and curating proposals.
 Reporting tools.
 Off-chain governance.

 <li><b>Smart-contracts</b></li>
-Financing of party activities, transparency; management of the treasury.
+On-chain governance; financing of NERV activities, transparency; management of the treasury.

 <li><b>Temporary provisions</b></li>
 Aspects yet to be defined upon the launch of the DAO.